Anyone who possesses an aquarium knows how vital a filter system is for clean water and the well-being of your animals and plants.

 An aquarium UV sterilizer is an extraordinary device to control the circulation of parasites, algae and other kinds of microorganisms.

-Green Killing Machine Internal 9 Watt UV Sterilizer Aquariums Up to 53 Gallons
+AA Aquarium Green Killing Machine Internal UV Sterilizer Up to 50 Gallons

-AA Aquarium Mini Green Killing Machine Internal UV Sterilizer Aquariums Up to 20 Gallons
+AA Aquarium Green Killing Machine 3 Watt UV Sterilizer Up to 20 Gallons

 Best Aquarium UV Sterilizer Reviews

-2. Green Killing Machine Internal 9 Watt UV Sterilizer
+1. AA Aquarium Green Killing Machine Internal UV Sterilizer

 The Green Killing Machine UV aquarium sterilizer provides you with the most ideal way to keep up your fish reef tank without using any chemicals.

-This UV sterilizer offers disinfecting radiation at a wavelength of about 254 nm, operates with the use of a water pump, and can deal with aquariums up to 200 liters (i.e. 53 gallons).
+This UV sterilizer offers disinfecting radiation at a wavelength of about 254 nm, operates with the use of a water pump, and can deal with aquariums up to 50 gallons.

 It is a completely submersible UV sterilizer for aquariums with a power head in a single unit, making it versatile, easy to use and efficient.
 Its great design allows water to flow easily through it in a zigzag path so as to maximize exposure to effective UV light that will eliminate any dangerous microorganisms, for example, such as molds, bacteria, yeast, and so on.